mbanting/metalsmith-prismic/README.md

 ### CLI Usage

   Install the node modules and add `metalsmith-prismic` to your list of plugins in `metalsmith.json`.
+Include the
-Include the url (eg. https://lesbonneschoses.prismic.io/api) of your Prismic.io repository.
-The accessToken is optional, depending if your repository needs it or not.
+- `url` (eg. https://lesbonneschoses.prismic.io/api) of your Prismic.io repository.
+- `accessToken` is optional, depending if your repository needs it or not.
+- `release` with the name of the content release you want to generate; if none specified then master release will be generated
+- `linkResolver` an optional function to generate links; if none specified then a default format of "/<document.type>/<document.id>/<document.slug>" will be used

 ```json